Top intel officials Coats and Rogers say they've never been 'pressured' on Russia investigations

 Rogers also refused to answer Warner's questions about his conversations with Trump about the Russia investigation.

-"In the three-plus years that I have been the director ...
-I have never been directed to do anything I believe to be illegal, unethical, immoral or inappropriate," Rogers said, adding that he has "never felt pressure to do so."
+"In the three-plus years that I have been the director of the National Security Agency, to the best of my recollection, I have never been directed to do anything I believe to be illegal, unethical, immoral or inappropriate," Rogers said, adding that he has never felt "pressured" to do so.

 Warner responded that even though Coats and Rogers "may not have felt pressured" by Trump, it's important to know whether the president asked them to interfere or intervene in the Russia investigation or downplay the Trump campaign's ties to Russia.